Learn the secrets of the pros and have an unfair advantage in the Forex market!

 What is a Spread?

 Looking at the quote image above, notice the small number of pips between the two quoted currencies; the difference in prices is 1.
 This is known as the spread.
 The spread is how the broker makes their money and acts similar to the bid/ask in stock trading.
 Not all spreads are created equal.
 The spread differs between brokers and sometime the time of day can cause volume to be light and the spread to increase at some brokers.
 One of the nice things about trading currencies is that you can find a broker who offers zero spread or zero commissions.
-For instance, you can open a zero spread account here and lastly, remember to use every available opportunity to learn.
+Lastly, remember to use every available opportunity to learn.
 It’s a never-ending process!